 - Hold for 30 seconds to one minute 2-3 times.

 4. Cat-Cow Pose

-The cat-cow pose is an active release for tension because it involves movement along with stretching.
-This movement is beneficial for lower back soreness because it takes you through the entire range of motion to work out any kinks or tight muscles that could be affecting the lower back.
+The cat-cow pose is an active release for tension because it involves a dynamic movement along with stretching.
+This movement is beneficial for lower back soreness, because it takes you through the entire range of motion to work out any kinks or tight muscles that could be affecting the lower back.